 Living Dangerously

 In both Florence and Pisa, I was impressed by the people on scooters who zipped around the traffic.
 In Rome, I thought, “That’s a good way to get around!”
 So, I rented a moped — bad idea #1.
-The guy asked me if I wanted a helmet, I declined — bad idea #2.
+The guy asked me if I wanted a helmet, and I declined — bad idea #2.
 Well, as you can imagine, I almost killed myself trying to get around like the locals — “when in Rome…”

 Anyway, my trip was a great experience and an inspiration for my first novel.